aws-samples/aws-deeplens-worker-safety-project/README.md

 1. From the AWS DeepLens console, on the Projects screen, choose the radio button to the left of your project name, then choose Deploy to device.
 2. On the Target device screen, from the list of AWS DeepLens devices, choose the radio button to the left of the device where you want to deploy this project.
 3. Choose Review.
 This will take you to the Review and deploy screen.
     If a project is already deployed to the device, you will see a warning message "There is an existing project on this device.
 Do you want to replace it?
 If you Deploy, AWS DeepLens will remove the current project before deploying the new project."
+Go ahead and choose Deploy.
 4. On the Review and deploy screen, review your project and click Deploy to deploy the project to your AWS DeepLens.
-This will take you to the device screen, which shows the progress of your project deployment.Once your deployment is successful, proceed to the next step.
+This will take you to the device screen, which shows the progress of your project deployment.
+Once your deployment is successful, proceed to the next step.

 ### View output in AWS IoT